sleconf/sleconf-www/2011/Program.md

 <i>Reusing Pattern Solutions in Modeling: a Generic Approach Based on a Role Language</i>
-16:00-16:30 Heiko Paulheim, Daniel Oberle, Roland Plendl and Florian Probst *An Architecture for Information Exchange based on Reference Models* 16:30-17:00 Wolfgang Kling, Frédéric Jouault, Dennis Wagelaar, Marco Brambilla and Jordi Cabot *MoScript: A DSL for querying and manipulating model repositories* 17:00-17:30 Sander Vermolen, Guido Wachsmuth and Eelco Visser *Reconstructing Complex Metamodel Evolution*
+16:00-16:30 Heiko Paulheim, Daniel Oberle, Roland Plendl and Florian Probst *An Architecture for Information Exchange based on Reference Models* 16:30-17:00 Wolfgang Kling, Frederic Jouault, Dennis Wagelaar, Marco Brambilla and Jordi Cabot *MoScript: A DSL for querying and manipulating model repositories* 17:00-17:30 Sander Vermolen, Guido Wachsmuth and Eelco Visser *Reconstructing Complex Metamodel Evolution*